sulonen/awesomecouponapi/README.md

 **Response**

 - Return HTTP status 201.
-The content type is "application/json".
 - If invalid post data, return HTTP status 400.
 - If no or invalid content type header, return HTTP status 415.
 - If server error, return HTTP status 500 with a reason payload.